Henry Codrington: Early career

-Born the son of Admiral Sir Edward Codrington and Jane Codrington (née Hall), Henry Codrington joined the Royal Navy in February 1823.
+Born the son of Admiral Sir Edward Codrington and Jane Hall.
+His great grandfather was Sir William Codrington, 1st Baronet of Dodington Park.

+Codrington joined the Royal Navy in February 1823.
 He was initially appointed to the fifth-rate HMS Apollo at Portsmouth and then transferred to the fifth-rate HMS Sybille at Deptford in July 1824.
 Promoted to midshipman, he transferred to the fifth-rate HMS Naiad in August 1824 and took park in operations against pirates later in the year, supporting the blockade of Algiers by British forces; he then served in the British squadron off Greece, during the Greek War of Independence.
 He transferred to the second-rate HMS Asia, flagship of the Commander-in-Chief, Mediterranean Fleet, in October 1826 and was present at the Battle of Navarino in October 1827.
 During the battle he acted as signal midshipman and was wounded and, following the action during which the Ottoman fleet was destroyed, he was awarded the Russian Order of St. Vladimir, the French Legion of Honour and the Greek Order of the Redeemer for his services.

 After serving briefly in the third-rate HMS Warspite and then in the fifth-rate HMS Madagascar, Codrington was promoted to lieutenant on 12 June 1829.
 He was appointed to the first-rate HMS Victory, flagship of the Commander-in-Chief, Portsmouth, in June 1829 and then transferred to the first-rate HMS Prince Regent, flagship of the Commander-in-Chief, The Nore, in August 1829, to the fifth-rate HMS Briton for "particular service" in April 1830 and to the first-rate HMS Caledonia, flagship of the Commander-in-Chief, Channel Squadron, for an experimental cruise in June 1831.